 After formal training and over several years, he also completed a series of “mini-fellowships” in advanced cardiac surgical techniques.
 These include Washington Hospital Center in D.C. (advanced off-pump coronary artery surgery), California Pacific Medical Center & Sequoia Hospital in California with Dr. Vince Gaudiani (advanced minimally invasive cardiac surgery), and at St. Joseph’s Hospital in Atlanta, GA with Dr. Doug Murphy and Dr. Sudhir Srivastava (Intracardiac/mitral valve robotics procedures and robotic coronary bypass surgery).

 All of these experiences have contributed to making Dr. Guy into the advanced innovative cardiac surgeon and leader he is today.
 With a background that has served him well for thinking on his feet and becoming a most creative and versatile surgeon, Dr. Guy completed his military service in 2010 as a decorated Lieutenant Colonel.
 He then served from 2011-2015 as Chief of both Cardiothoracic Surgery and Robotics at Temple University in Philadelphia followed by his appointment as Associate Professor of Cardiothoracic Surgery and Director of Robotic Cardiac Surgery in 2015 at Weill Cornell School of Medicine/New York Presbyterian Hospital in New York City.
-He then was appointed to his current position at Jefferson Health.
-He was named a New York “Top Doctor” in 2016, a Philadelphia “Top Doc” 2012-2015 prior to moving to New York City, U.S. News & World Report “Top Doctor” in 2012, 2013, & 2014 and Castle Connolly Top Doctors from 2012-2019.
+He then was appointed Professor of Surgery at Jefferson Health, 2019-2022.
+Following this, he was recruited to the Georgia Heart Institute in Gainesville GA, north of Atlanta.
+He was named a New York “Top Doctor” in 2016, a Philadelphia “Top Doc” 2012-2022, U.S. News & World Report “Top Doctor” in 2012-2022, and Castle Connolly Top Doctors from 2012-2023.